CODAIT/spark-bench/readme.md

 1. Configures for running workloads.

-The conf/benchmarks.lst file under the package folder defines the workloads to run when you execute the bin/run-all.sh script under the package folder.
+	The `<SparkBench_Root>/bin/applications.lst` file defines the workloads to run when you execute the bin/run-all.sh script under the package folder.
 Each line in the list file specifies one workload.
 You can use # at the beginning of each line to skip the corresponding bench if necessary.

 	You can also run each workload separately.
 In general, there are 3 different files under one workload folder.

-<Workload>/bin/config.sh      change the configurations specific
+	<Workload>/bin/config.sh      change the workload specific configurations
 	<Workload>/bin/gen_data.sh
 	<Workload>/bin/run.sh